pololu/tic-arduino/README.md

 Tic's SCL pin, connect your board's SDA pin to the Tic's SDA pin, and connect your board's GND pin to one of the Tic's GND pins.

-If you are not sure whether to use serial or I2C, we recommend using I2C because the connections are simpler and there is no baud rate to worry about.

 ### Serial connections

 To control the Tic asynchronous TTL serial, you need to at least connect your